icco/self-note/README.md

 ## Installation

 Installation is pretty straight forward.
 Get a web host with PHP >= 5.2.0 and that you have access to PDO_SQLITE.
 Depending on your permissions you will need to create the sqlite db ahead of time as well.
+Edit config.php before you start so the database is created in the right spot and your username is correct.

 ## Feature Ideas